Barış Manço

-Mehmet Barış Manço (born Tosun Yusuf Mehmet Barış Manço; (Note: /tr/) 2 January 1943 - 1 February 1999), better known by his stage name Barış Manço, was a Turkish rock musician, singer, composer, actor, television producer and show host.
-Beginning his musical career while attending Galatasaray High School, he was a pioneer of rock music in Turkey and one of the founders of the Anatolian rock genre.
+Mehmet Barış Manço (born Tosun Yusuf Mehmet Barış Manço; (Note: /tr/) 2 January 1943 – 1 February 1999), better known by his stage name Barış Manço, was a Turkish rock musician, singer, composer, actor, television producer and show host.
+Beginning his musical career while attending Galatasaray High School, he was a pioneer of rock music in Turkey and one of the founders of the Anatolian rock genre, which is still relevant till this day.
 Manço composed around 200 songs and is among the best-selling Turkish artists to date and the winner of the most awards.
 Many of his songs were translated into other languages including English, French, Japanese, Greek, Italian, Bulgarian, Romanian, Persian, Hebrew, Urdu, Arabic, and German.
 Through his TV programme, 7'den 77'ye (From 7 to 77), Manço travelled the world and visited many countries.
-He remains one of Turkey's most popular public figures long after his death.
+He remains one of Türkiye's most popular public figures long after his death.